Steaxy/automated_ticket_attribution/DESIGN_NOTES.md

 - The prompt enforces a strict JSON schema and instructs the model to:
   - Use category/request_type names verbatim from the Service Catalog.
-  - Always return the exact SLA from the catalog for the chosen request type (including 0).
+  - Return only request_category and request_type (verbatim from the Service Catalog); SLA is derived from the Service Catalog after classification (any SLA fields returned by the LLM are ignored).
   - Prefer specific request types over generic “Other … Issue” buckets when a clear match exists.

 The design assumes that: